ProFormA/taskxml/whitepaper.md

 The fileref element links a single file to a test based on the ID of the file which has to be defined in task/files.
 The ID has to be entered as the refid attribute.

-Tagging of referenced files as an extension mechanism for attaching grader specific meanings to files can be accomplished by inserting an optional tags child element.

 ###The externalresourcerefs part